Securities Laws (Amendment) Act, 2014

-Securities Laws (Amendment) Act, 2014 is a legislation in India which provided the securities market regulator Securities and Exchange Board of India (SEBI) with new powers to effectively pursue fraudulent investment schemes, especially Ponzi schemes.
+The Securities Laws (Amendment) Act, 2014 is a legislation in India which provided the securities market regulator Securities and Exchange Board of India (SEBI) with new powers to effectively pursue fraudulent investment schemes, especially Ponzi schemes.
 The bill also provides guidelines for the formation of special fast trial courts.

 History

 After the Saradha Group financial scandal, the Government of India formed an inter-ministerial group to find ways to close off loopholes the regulations which allowed such pyramid schemes to operate.
 The Securities Law (Amendment) Ordinance was promulgated on 17 July 2013, then for a second time in September 2013.
 It lapsed on 15 January 2014.
 The bill couldn't be presented in the winter session of Parliament as the standing committee on finance had not finalized the report.
 It promulgated for a third time on 28 March 2014.

 On 24 July 2014, Cabinet Committee on Economic Affairs (CCEA) approved the bill.
 The bill was introduced by Minister of State for Finance Nirmala Sitharaman in the Lok Sabha on 4 August 2014.
 She also introduced bills to amend Securities Contracts (Regulation) Act, 1956 and Depositories Act, 1996.
 The bills were introduced in the name of Finance Minister Arun Jaitley, but he himself was unable to attend the house.
 The bill was passed by the Lok Sabha on 6 August 2014.